 The estate, founded in 1880 as part of a wine merchant company, has been owned by the Breuer family since the beginning of the 20th century.
 Georg Breuer enlarged the estate and increased the export of wines.
-His sons Bernhard and Heinrich and later Bernhard’s daughter Theresa expanded the vineyard size to 34 hectares in the best Rüdesheim and Rauenthal sites.
+His sons Bernhard and Heinrich and later Bernhard’s daughter Theresa expanded the vineyard size to 40 hectares in the best Rüdesheim, Rauenthal and Lorch sites.
 From the early 80’s Bernhard Breuer’s efforts gained an international reputation for the estate.
 Today it is managed by his daughter Theresa Breuer and production manager of many years, Hermann Schmoranz, with the assistance of cellar master Markus Lundén.

-Our best vineyard sites in Rüdesheim: Berg Schlossberg (Artist label since 1980), Berg Rottland and Berg Roseneck, aswell as in Rauenthal: Nonnenberg (exclusive possession).
+Our best vineyard sites in Rüdesheim: Berg Schlossberg (Artist label since 1980), Berg Rottland and Berg Roseneck, in Rauenthal: Nonnenberg (monopole) aswell as in Lorch: Pfaffenwies.

 Rheingau is one of 13 designated German wine regions (Weinbaugebiete) producing quality wines.